SHY Dividend: Yield, Schedule, and What to Expect

 Short answer

-SHY's approximate ~3.7% (30-day SEC yield) yield (as of mid-2026) makes it an income-oriented fund.
-It tracks ICE U.S. Treasury 1-3 Year Bond Index and passes through the dividends of its holdings, typically quarterly, minus a 0.15% expense ratio.
+SHY's approximate ~3.7% (30-day SEC yield) yield (as of mid-2026) makes it an income-oriented fund, about $373 a year on a $10,000 position before tax.
+It tracks ICE U.S. Treasury 1-3 Year Bond Index and passes through the income its holdings generate, monthly, net of the 0.15% expense ratio.
 If income is your goal, SHY earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with BlackRock iShares.
+Yield is a recent snapshot, not a promise; verify the current figure with iShares.

 How does the SHY dividend work?

-SHY holds the companies in ICE U.S. Treasury 1-3 Year Bond Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.15% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SHY holds what is in ICE U.S. Treasury 1-3 Year Bond Index, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.15% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 SHY holds U.S. Treasury notes maturing in one to three years and tracks the ICE U.S. Treasury 1-3 Year Bond Index at a 0.15% expense ratio.
 Its effective duration of about 1.8 years keeps price swings small when rates move, while its yield reflects the short end of the Treasury curve.
 Compared with an ultra-short bill fund like BIL it offers a bit more yield and duration; compared with IEF it is far less rate-sensitive.

 If income is your goal, compare SHY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how SHY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how SHY's income fits your real portfolio in Walnut.

 The bottom line on the SHY dividend